Greg Mahle: Sugar Land Lightning Sloths

 On December 19, 2019, Mahle signed with the Toros de Tijuana of the Mexican League for the 2020 season.
 However, the season was later canceled due to the COVID-19 pandemic and he became a free agent.
 In July 2020, Mahle signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

 Tecolotes de los Dos Laredos

 On February 12, 2021, Mahle was traded to the Tecolotes de los Dos Laredos of the Mexican League.
+In 3 starts for Dos Laredos, Mahle compiled a 6.75 ERA with 10 strikeouts across 14 2/3 innings pitched.
+He did not appear in a game in either the 2022 or 2023 seasons.

+Kane County Cougars

+On June 12, 2024, Mahle signed the Kane County Cougars of the American Association of Professional Baseball.
+Mahle appeared in 15 games for Kane County, going 10–2 with a 2.94 ERA and 65 strikeouts across 82 2/3 innings pitched.
+His contributions helped the Cougars win the Miles Wolff Cup over the Winnipeg Goldeyes, their first since joining the American Association in 2021 and their third Championship in franchise history.
+He became a free agent following the season.

-Personal
+Personal life

-Mahle's brother Tyler Mahle, plays for the Minnesota Twins.
+Mahle's brother, Tyler Mahle, also plays professional baseball.